RothAndrew/apacheds/README.md

     docker-compose down -v

-> If you don't use the -v flag, the containers will be stopped and removed, but the persistent volume will not.
+> If you don't use the -v flag, the containers will be stopped and removed, but the persistent volume will stay.
+If you start it up again it will connect to the previously created volume, rather than create a new one.

 ### Examples